korningf/cso-git/README.md

 For Automation, we need to authenticate, pull code from a repo, and run secure commands.

-We start with GitBash as baremetal base box, an atomic building block for other systems.

 It should have, at minimum

 - POSIX bash shell